In this post, I’m going to talk about what is paid traffic, where it comes from, how to get it and whether you should be using it.

-Usually when you purchase paid traffic, you can specify your industry like “house & home”, “auto”, “insurance”, etc. but nothing more specific than that.
-Like for my horse blog I think I put “pets” but then if someone is on a cat website and clicks on some random link and is taken to a blog about horses, chances are they want nothing to do with that, right?
+Usually, when you purchase paid traffic, you can specify your industry like “house & home”, “auto”, “insurance”, etc. but nothing more specific than that.
+Like for my horse blog, I think I put “pets” but then if someone is on a cat website and clicks on some random link and is taken to a blog about horses, chances are they want nothing to do with that, right?

 My Advice?
 Just Don’t Do It!

 It also took me a while to get out of my payments because they had my credit card and NOWHERE on their whole website was there a place to cancel.
-I literally had to email them 4 different times using several different emails before they finally cancelled my subscription.
+I literally had to email them 4 different times using several different emails before they finally canceled my subscription.

-All in all, it was a nightmare, a waste of money and, worst of all, a waste of time.
+All in all, it was a nightmare, a waste of money, and, worst of all, a waste of time.